runemadsen/printingcode.runemadsen.com/_posts/2013-08-24-lecture-randomization.md

 However, what if you want to do something a bit more sophisticated, like picking a random color from an array of colors, where each of the colors have a specific chance of getting picked?
 The following sketch shows how to do weighted randomness.

 [See example code](../examples/randomization/weighted/index.html)

+You can also use a library like [seedrandom](https://github.com/davidbau/seedrandom) to have randomization, but have it always be the same random numbers.

+Random color scheme example.

 Perlin Noise